A Survey on Safe Multi-Modal Learning System: Monitoring-Anomaly Detection

-\underline{\textsl{Zero-shot anomaly detection.}} Motivated by the challenges posed by the long-tailed distribution and privacy concerns in AD data, the concept of zero-shot AD emerges, offering versatility across various AD tasks.
-VLMs like CLIP acquire expressive representations through extensive training on vision-language annotated pairs.
+\underline{\textsl{Zero-shot VLMs AD.}} Motivated by the challenges posed by the long-tailed distribution and privacy concerns in AD data, zero-shot AD emerges, offering versatility across various AD tasks.
+The same has been observed in MAD.
+VLMs like CLIP acquire expressive representations through extensive training in vision-language annotated pairs.
 Based on this, text prompts can be used to extract knowledge from the models without additional fine-tuning, enabling zero-/few-shot transfer to downstream tasks.
 Given image-text pairs $\{(x_t,s_t)\}_{t=1}^T$, CLIP trains a text encoder $g$ and a visual encoder $f$ to maximize the correlation between them in terms of cosine similarity $<f(x),g(s)>$.
 Given an input image $x$ and a set of text $S$, CLIP can predict the probability of $x$ belonging to class $c$ as follows:

 where $\tau>0$ is a hyperparameter.
 In CLIP, the text prompt template commonly looks like ``\texttt{a photo of a [c]}'', where \texttt{[c]} represents the target class name.
-This differs from vision tasks that involve many objects and use objects' names as the class name \texttt{[c]}.
+It differs from vision tasks that involve many objects and use objects' names as \texttt{[c]}.
 WinCLIP \cite{jeong2023winclip} employs anomaly text prompts and calculates the corresponding scores using Eq.\ref{eq-CLIP}.
-For prompt optimization, methods such as Dice, and Focal loss are utilized.
-Subsequent researches mainly follows this approach to compute anomaly scores\cite{zhou2023anomalyclip,chen2023clip}.
+For prompt optimization, a linear combination of the focal loss \cite{lin2017focal} and dice loss \cite{milletari2016v} is usually used.
+Subsequent research mainly follows this approach to compute anomaly scores \cite{zhou2023anomalyclip,deng2023anovl,chen2023clip}.